This Is Exactly The Reason Why You Should Not Get Married When You're 30

 So, this is what my research revealed.

 Find a guy for the right reasons, not because your eggs are dying, your skin is wrinkling or your hair is turning white.
-Until then, I have no problem sitting at the bar for lunch and boring the bar tender with my chit chat.Share
+Until then, I have no problem sitting at the bar for lunch and boring the bar tender with my chit chat.Share this quote

 I'd say, share this with every girl friend who thinks she needs to get married and not want to!